GitHub PR Interaction with Jenkins

 • @drake-jenkins-bot linux-jammy-unprovisioned-gcc-wheel-experimental-release please

-• @drake-jenkins-bot mac-arm-ventura-unprovisioned-clang-wheel-experimental-release please
+• @drake-jenkins-bot mac-arm-sonoma-unprovisioned-clang-wheel-experimental-release please

 or follow the instructions above to schedule a build of one of the Wheel jobs with experimental in its name.